 From Lisbon Airport take an airport shuttle bus to the Santa Apolonia Train Station and then a train to Porto (approx. 2.5 hours).
 Lisbon is served by many airlines in the UK and from many other gateways in Europe.

 Transfers to and from Porto Airport, to your first and last accommodations are included in the price of the trip.
 Your arrival transfer from Porto to Castro Laboreiro village is approximately 2 hours by car/minibus.
 Your specialist will request your flight arrival details nearer the travel date to arrange your transfer.

 Getting from the End

 A departure transfer from your accommodation in Porto to the airport is included in the trip.
 Your specialist will request your flight departure details nearer the travel date to arrange your pick-up.

-Your luggage transfers between overnight locations are included in the tour.
-We request that you have only one piece of luggage per person and it should weigh approximately 20 kg.
+Luggage transfers between overnight locations are included in the tour.
+We request that you have only one piece of luggage per person, it should weigh approximately 20 kg.

 Hybrid & E-Bike Hire

 Hire of a hybrid or e-bike is not included as standard, but we can arrange hire of high quality bikes.
 Choose from either a Specialized Rockhopper Sport or Cube Touring Exc (low frame) touring/hybrid bike.

 Included with bike hire is a pannier rack, 1 pannier per bike, handlebar bag (one per two bikes), a lock (one per two bikes), toolkit, first aid kit, puncture repair kit, pump, spare inner tube, and use of a helmet.
 Although, we recommend that you bring your own helmet for your own comfort.
 As well as the option to borrow a used hire helmet for your trip it's also possible to buy a new Specialized (or similar) helmet, which you will be presented with on arrival.
 Please ask your specialist at the time of booking so we can cost-check and arrange this for you.